apollographql/apollo-server/docs/source/federation/migrating-from-stitching.md

 }
 ```

-> In order to not break any existing clients, we won't remove the `userId` field until all usage of it is stopped
+> In order to not break any existing clients, we won't remove the `userId` field until all usage of it is stopped.

 The important parts to focus on in this guide are the `user` and `userId` fields.